LTSchmiddy/loz-majoras-mask-pc-edition-project64/readme.md

 (Note, this readme is still under construction, and I'm still in the process of organizing and uploading the project, and packaging a release.
 Stay tuned!)

-DISCLAIMER: 'The Legend of Zelda: A Link to the Past' and the entire 'The Legend of Zelda' franchise are the intellectual property of Nintendo Co., Ltd. I have no affiliation with them, nor do I have any legal rights or ownership over the aforementioned properties.
+DISCLAIMER: 'The Legend of Zelda: Majora's Mask' and the entire 'The Legend of Zelda' franchise are the intellectual property of Nintendo Co., Ltd. I have no affiliation with them, nor do I have any legal rights or ownership over the aforementioned properties.
 I'm just a fan.

 Then again, you probably new that.

 DISCLAIMER 2: This README is designed for someone not TOO familiar with emulation and ROM-Hacking.
 Sorry if this is too dumbed down for you.
 Please read the whole thing anyway.

-Download Latest Stable Build:
+Download Latest Stable Build: getting there....

-Date of Readme: 2/5/2019
+Date of Readme: 2/14/2019

 ## Table of Contents: